Beyond the Beyond: Development

-The soundtrack was composed by Motoi Sakuraba, who later worked on other Camelot Soft titles such as Shining Force III and the Golden Sun series along with other series such as Star Ocean and Valkyrie Profile.
+The soundtrack was composed by Motoi Sakuraba, who later worked on other Camelot Soft titles such as Shining Force III and the Golden Sun series.
+It is the first of two video games Camelot Software Planning developed for the PlayStation, the other being Everybody's Golf.
+Sony's internal development studio assisted on development.

 For the North American release, Beyond the Beyond was translated into English by four production personnel at Sony Computer Entertainment America.